symfony-cmf/routing-docs/doc/routing-bundle/dynamic.rst

 Your controllers can (and should) declare the parameter ``$contentDocument`` in their ``Action`` methods if they are supposed to work with content referenced by the routes.
-Note that the :doc:`../content/introduction` provides a default controller that renders the content with a specified template for when you do not need any logic.
+Note that the `ContentBundle`_ provides a default controller that renders the content with a specified template for when you do not need any logic.